Associate Professor of Sociology

 Dr. Paul Froese is a professor of sociology and a research fellow for the Institute for Studies of Religion.
 He has been teaching and researching at Baylor since 2002.
 A prolific author of books and articles, his research interests include the sociology of meaning, religion, comparative historical sociology, political sociology and ideology.
 His latest book, On Purpose: a Sociology of Life’s Meaning, will appear soon; check out his author page at Amazon.

 Froese, P. 2015.
-On Purpose: the Layers of Life’s Meaning.
+On Purpose: How We Create the Meaning of Life.
 New York: Oxford University Press.